fmarot/h2tests/README.md

 ## how to use
 This is a typical Maven project.

+You can import in your IDE or execute directly from command line: mvn exec:java

-Please run class com.teamtter.H2Stuckclient and it will create a large file, try to store it in a CLOB and become stuck.
+Please run class com.teamtter.H2Stuckclient and it will create a large file, try to store it in a BLOB and become stuck.
 This behavior is reproducible with versions of H2 from 1.3.167 to current (1.4.186) on Linux.